At a glance

-Hunched over appearance
+- Hunched over appearance

 As chronic kidney disease progresses, your cat may lose his appetite, stop drinking and become dehydrated even more.
 His breath may have an ammonia smell to it.
-I lost a cat to kidney disease in 2009 and in his final two days, he would sit hunched over his water bowl but not drinking.
+I lost a cat to kidney disease in 2009, and his final two days, he would sit hunched over his water bowl but not drinking.
 At this point, he had developed severe uremic poisoning.

-As toxins build up in the cat’s body, uremia can develop, which is life threatening as your cat is effectively being poisoned by a build-up of waste products in the body which should ordinarily be filtered out.
+As toxins build up in the cat’s body, uremia can develop, which is life-threatening as your cat is effectively being poisoned by a build-up of waste products in the body which should ordinarily be filtered out.
 Symptoms of uremic poisoning include:

-Loss of coordination
+- Loss of coordination

 retinal detachment and blindness, seizures, stroke and coma.
 Symptoms of high blood pressure are often lacking.
 If your cat has kidney disease or hyperthyroidism, he should have his blood pressure monitored regularly.

-Calcium is the most abundant mineral in the body, it provides strength to bones and teeth, nerve impulses, muscle contraction and blood clotting.
+Calcium is the most abundant mineral in the body; it provides strength to bones and teeth, nerve impulses, muscle contraction and blood clotting.
 As cats with kidney disease often have elevated phosphorous levels (hyperphosphatemia).
 As we have already discussed, calcium binds to phosphorous, so when phosphorous levels rise in the blood, calcium binds to it, which causes blood calcium levels to drop.

 Symptoms of low blood calcium: